pathunstrom/monkeypatch-life/3-Pronouns.md

 Now, this kind of threat is reduced if your community has a culture of including pronouns in introductions and on name badges.
 It's cheap, it's easy, and it helps so many people.
+But also remember that there are people who are in the closet or are one of many forms of nonbinary that makes things like pronoun introductions a little harder for them than it is for the rest of us.

 In addition, if you need to ask (and let's be real: You're going to need to ask a lot more than you think) please do it privately, so as not to embarrass and